(Amazon UK link) |

-While there's controversy in some circles about whether or not it's appropriate for Christians (having Sufi and possibly Pagan roots) there are many who believe that God can use it to help us understand each other better, and grow in our faith and maturity by seeing ourselves as we really are.
+There's controversy in some circles about whether or not it's appropriate for Christians (having Sufi and possibly Pagan roots).
+However there are also many who believe that God can use it to help us understand each other better, and grow in our faith and maturity by seeing ourselves as we really are.
 Richard Rohr is a Catholic priest who uses it extensively in positive ways.

 The book mainly focuses on the nine perspectives for looking at oneself and other people.
 It encourages individuals to see that there are many paths along which we can grow and develop, and to avoid judgement or criticism of those whose paths are different.
 The main part of the book focuses on questions asked to panels of each of the nine types, asking how they deal with stress and betrayal; this section is written in transcript form, including questions from the floor.